rdagumampan/arnis/README.md

 Scans working folder for project files and identify all DLL used in the project.
 System DLLs are also included.

 ####Sinks
-Sinks are writes the tracker's result into specific format or destination.
+Sinks writes the tracker's result into specific format or destination.
 To create your own sink, implement IStackReportSink interface.

 - **CsvStackReportSink**
 Save the report into CSV file

 ####Next Steps
-- Support web projects for javascript dependencies
+- Support tracking SQL Server versions
-- More unit tests
+- Support tracking web projects dependencies

 ####Future
 - Deploy as microservice in cloud where users can upload zip and returns a full dependency report